 PagerDuty accounts with Advanced Permissions, which come standard with Business and Digital Operations plans, have access to the offboarding feature.

-The offboarding feature is set to When a user is deleted, No Action should be taken on open Incidents by default.
+The offboarding feature is set to Fail the removal of any user with assigned incidents (default).
 In order to take advantage of the incident reassignment capability, the Account Owner must change this setting.

 To enable incident reassignment:

-- Navigate to Configuration Account Settings User Offboarding.
+- Navigate to User Icon Account Settings User Offboarding.

-- Under Default setting for Incident reassignment during user deletion process, select When a user is deleted, open Incidents should be Reassigned to the most recent Escalation Policy.
+- Under Default setting for Incident reassignment during user deletion process, select Automatically restart the incidents on their escalation policy.

 Required User Permissions